-That night, I met the Travel Mindset crew at my favorite local spot for dinner: Craft Bar.
+That night, I met up with my crew at my favorite local spot for dinner: Craft Bar.
 Craft Bar has upward of 30 craft brews available in flights or full pints, and I never miss an opportunity to taste my way through some of Florida’s best beers.
 In typical fashion, Jade ordered a bunch of different plates—from hot chicken to fried green tomatoes—for all of us to snack on.
 Then, we hit the hay hard to rest up for a long weekend ahead in the sun.

 I love to hit the big hotspots on weekdays when crowds are slimmer, and there’s no more iconic spot than Shell Island, a 700-acre barrier island less than 30 minutes by boat from PCB.
-On this particular trip, our group chartered a boat with Lagoon Pontoons for a half-day, so we grabbed breakfast to go; packed coolers full of drinks, snacks and lunch; and set off for a morning on Shell Island’s white-sand beach.
+On this particular trip, our group chartered a boat to Shell Island for a half-day, so we grabbed breakfast to go; packed coolers full of drinks, snacks and lunch; and set off for a morning on Shell Island’s white-sand beach.

-If you don’t have a full day to set aside for this uninhabited paradise, alternatively, you can take the Shell Island Shuttle—which departs daily every half hour between 10am and 4pm—for a shorter stay.
+If you don’t have a full day to set aside for this uninhabited paradise during your weekend in PCB, alternatively, you can take the Shell Island Shuttle—which departs daily every half hour between 10am and 4pm—for a shorter stay.

 We walked the perimeter of the island, we went swimming, we combed the shallow waters for starfish, and we pulled up our lounge chairs to where the ocean meets the sea and got properly sunburned (wear stronger SPF than we did!).

 With a bit of a chill in the air after the sun sank, the bonfire felt like a dream.
-We lounged in hammocks and the cozy beach chairs Endless Beach Rentals provided us as we toasted s’mores and got our hands gooey, while several members of our group played cornhole and others grooved to 80’s tunes the DJ was spinning.
-(The DJ was me, guys.
-Give me a Bluetooth speaker, and I will blast some monster ballads from my favorite hair bands all night long.)
+We lounged in hammocks and beach chairs Endless Beach Rentals, while several members of our group played cornhole and others grooved to 80’s tunes the DJ (i.e. me) was spinning.

 After your bonfire has been quenched, head west to Saltwater Grill, one of the best fine-dining experiences in PCB, for a feast of scallops, lobster, crab and juicy cuts of steak.